I just received an E-mail that the February on-line issue of Lynx is available.

 And then there is Ballad Meter – which is a variant of Hymn Meter.

 Obviously the tone is conversational but, more importantly, notice the anapests.
-The stanza has the same number of feet as Common Meter, but the feet themselves vary from the iambic strictness of Common Meter.
+The stanza has the same number of feet as Common Meter, but the feet themselves vary from the iambic regularity of Common Meter.
 Also notice the rhyme scheme.
 Only the second & fourth line rhyme.
-Common Meter requires a strict ABAB rhyme scheme.
+Common Meter requires a regular ABAB rhyme scheme.
 The tone, the rhyme scheme, and the varied meter distinguish Ballad Meter from Common Meter.